umurkontaci/zaytung-son-dk/README.md

 I like Zaytung, but I don't like to click through every item in "Son Dakika" pages.
 So I wrote this: it allows you to read "Son Dakika" feed from your terminal, like real developers would.

+Installation
+-
+- Install nodejs if you haven't already.
+See: http://nodejs.org
+- Run `npm install` in project directory.
+- You are all set

 Usage is simple, just run:

     node app.js